shanmon110/lz/_pages/about.md

 News
 ======
-29/05/2021 Finally I also did it!
-I have accomplished my Master Defense!
+29/05/2021 Finally I did it!
+I have accomplished my master oral examination!

 14/11/2020 [CAAI Award](https://mp.weixin.qq.com/s/HgcGxSYnunYZaDQIU7Tjuw) I have won the Excellent Scientific and Technological Achievements Award of the Chinese Association for Artificial Intelligence.